sr-tream/SRauncherQt5/README.md

 * It has the ability to selectively loading libraries
 * Can run the game in windowed mode
 * Can change resolution for windowed mode
+* Can set time for reneval info
+* Can set port for request info
+* Can sort servers by group